Sogni-AI/sogni-client/README.md

 yarn add @sogni-ai/sogni-client
 ```
 ## Core concepts
-In order to use Sogni Supernet you need active Sogni account with positive balance.
+In order to use Sogni Supernet you need an active Sogni account (in the form of a username and password) with a positive $tSOGNI balance.
-You can create one in our [Web App](https://app.sogni.ai) or [Mac App](https://www.sogni.ai/studio).
+You can create a free account in our [Web App](https://app.sogni.ai) or [Mac App](https://www.sogni.ai/studio) which will give you tokens just for signing up and confirming your email.
+You can get daily bonus tokens by claiming them (under rewards) each 24-hours.

-Your account is tied to [Base](https://www.base.org/) Wallet that is created during signup process.
+Your account is tied to a [Base](https://www.base.org/) Wallet that is created during signup.
+The current network is [Base Sepolia](https://chainlist.org/chain/84532) and will be [Base Mainnet](https://chainlist.org/chain/8453) after mainnet launch.
-Because of this client also need access to [Base](https://chainlist.org/chain/8453) or [Base Sepolia](https://chainlist.org/chain/84532) network in order to work.

-Library will use default provider if none is provided, but note that it is not guaranteed to be always available.
+The Library will use a default provider if none is provided, but note that it is not guaranteed to be always available.
+It is recommended to use your own Node endpoint such as alchemy.com (free and paid plans).
+You can specify your own node in `jsonRpcUrl` settings below.

 ### Supernet Types
 There are 2 worker network types available:
 - `fast` - this network runs on high-end GPUs and is optimized for speed.
-It is more expensive than `relaxed` network.
+It is more expensive than `relaxed` network at roughly 1 $tSOGNI token per render.
 - `relaxed` - this network runs on Apple Mac devices and is optimized for cost.
-It is cheaper than `fast` network.
+It is cheaper than `fast` network at roughly 0.5 $tSOGNI token per render.

+In both options the more complex your query is (the more steps) the higher the cost in tokens.

-### Projects and Jobs
+### Inference definitions: Projects and Jobs
 One request for image generation is called a **Project**.
 Project can generate one or more images.
 Each image is represented by a **Job**.

 When you send a project to Supernet, it will be processed by one or more workers.
-Resulting images will be
+The resulting images will be encrypted and
-uploaded to Sogni servers and stored there for 24 hours.
-After this period images will be deleted.
+uploaded to Sogni servers where it will be  stored for 24 hours.
+After this period images will be auto-deleted.

 ## Client initialization
 To initialize client you need to provide `appId`, and account credentials.